7 Types of People Who Have Received Glad Tidings in Ahadith

 The Prophet ﷺ said, “Islam began as something strange and will go back to being strange, so glad tidings to the strangers.”
 [Ibn Majah]

 Subhan Allah!
-What a beautiful, comforting Hadith for those who are trying to hold fast to Islamic teachings in these trying times.
+What a beautiful, comforting Hadith for those who are trying to hold fast to Islamic teachings in these difficult times.

 1. The Prophet ﷺ gave glad tidings to those who walk to the Masajid in the dark.